-5) Activities off the Premises:
+4) Activities Off the Premises:

-Often the children go for a walk through the "forest" behind the property of the school.
+Often, the children walk through the "forest" behind the school's property.
 There are paths made of wood chips that we can follow.
-One path will lead us to "stone park" (a beautiful open field with 2 large boulders), and the other path will take us to a bridge where we see a duck pond.
+One path leads to "Stone Park" (a beautiful open field with two large boulders), and the other takes us to a bridge where we see a duck pond.
 The end of the path also takes us back to the school.

-Permission forms for our "forest" outings are included in the summer enrollment package and are signed prior to the child's start date.
+Permission forms for our "forest" outings are included in the summer enrollment package and must be signed before the child's start date.

-6) Holidays Observed & School Closures:
+5) Holidays Observed & School Closures: